 In the language A: language and literature course students will learn about the complex and dynamic nature of language and explore both its practical and aesthetic dimensions.
 They will explore the crucial role language plays in communication, reflecting experience and shaping the world.
 Students will also learn about their own roles as producers of language and develop their productive skills.
 Throughout the course, students will explore the various ways in which language choices, text types, literary forms and contextual elements all affect meaning.
-Through close analysis of various text types and literary forms, students will consider their own interpretations, as well as the critical perspectives of others, to explore how such positions are shaped by cultural belief systems and to negotiate meanings for texts.
+Through close analysis of various text types and literary forms, students will explore how such positions are shaped by cultural belief systems and to negotiate meanings for texts.
 Students will engage in activities that involve them in the process of production and help shape their critical awareness of how texts and visual and audio elements work independently or together to influence the audience/reader and how audiences/readers open up the possibilities of texts.
 With its focus on a wide variety of communicative acts, the course is meant to develop sensitivity to the foundational nature, and pervasive influence, of language in the world at large.